 Step 1: Make a Collection Box

 In a wooden box, you can put in the substrate.
-This is the stuff that will attract the fungi & other IMO to come and reproduce there.
-You can use a plastic box as well.
+The substrate is the stuff that will attract the fungi & other IMO to come and reproduce there.
+If you don't have a wooden box, you can use a plastic box as well.

 After making the rice, fill it in about 2/3 of the collection box.
 We want the extra headspace on the top so it creates some sort of heat to make it warm for the IMO to live & reproduce in.